Mohamed Salah: 2025–2026: Premier League record for goal involvements for Liverpool and departure

+Trabzonspor

+Following a failed move to Beşiktaş due to financial disagreements over shirt-sale revenue sharing and agent commission demands, Salah opted to join fellow Turkish club Trabzonspor.
+Before the move was officially announced, Salah was welcomed by hundreds of Trabzonspor supporters upon his arrival in Turkey and wore the No. 61 shirt, a number that represents Trabzon's area code and holds strong cultural significance for the club's fans.
+He was subsequently confirmed to wear the No. 10 shirt.
+He became the fourth Egyptian to join the club, following Ayman Abdel-Aziz, Sayed Moawad, and Trézéguet.
+On 6 August 2026, Salah signed a two-year contract with the club.
+On 15 August, he made his debut as a substitute in a 1–1 away draw with Kasımpaşa.
+A week later, on 23 August, he scored his first goals for the club, netting a brace in a 2–1 victory over İstanbul Başakşehir.

+On 19 September, Salah scored his first hat-trick for Trabzonspor and provided an assist in a 4–0 home win against defending champions Galatasaray, becoming the first foreign player since the 2000–01 season to score in each of his first three home games for the club.

 International career

 Youth

 Salah played for both the Egypt national under-20 and under-23 team, representing Egypt in both the 2011 FIFA U-20 World Cup and the 2012 Summer Olympics, scoring a penalty against Argentina in the round of sixteen of the former tournament, with Egypt losing the match 2–1.

 Salah was selected for the Egypt squad to play at the 2012 Summer Olympics scoring in all three of the team's group games.
 In their opening match on 26 July, he scored Egypt's second goal in a 3–2 defeat to Brazil.
 He scored the equaliser in their 1–1 draw against New Zealand on 29 July, before scoring Egypt's opening goal in a 3–1 win over Belarus in their final group stage game played on 1 August, securing advancement into the knockout stage of the tournament, where Egypt were eliminated following a 3–0 quarter-final defeat to Japan on 4 August.